lgaggini/awesome-cli-tui-software/README.md

 - [cylgom/ly](https://github.com/cylgom/ly) - ncurses display manager
 - [ehaupt/cleanup-maildir](https://github.com/ehaupt/cleanup-maildir) - Script for cleaning up and archiving mails in Maildir folders based on arival date
+- [F1bonacc1/process-compose](https://github.com/F1bonacc1/process-compose) - Process Compose is like docker-compose, but for orchestrating a suite of processes, not containers.
 - [muesli/service-tools](https://github.com/muesli/service-tools) - A growing collection of convenient little tools to work with systemd services
 - [rothgar/awesome-tuis](https://github.com/rothgar/awesome-tuis) - List of projects that provide terminal user interfaces
 - [santinic/how2](https://github.com/santinic/how2) - stackoverflow from the terminal